GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 option of :doc:`psconvert` will undo that rotation, so that you do not have to do so within your document.
 This will only affect Landscape plots; Portrait plots will not be rotated.
+We should note that the **-A** option in :doc:`psconvert` has many modifiers that can be used to control background color, framing, padding, and overall scaling of the result.

 Examples
 --------